Docs

 There are three operation types you can choose from:

-Collecting an instant card payment;
+• Collecting an instant payment (credit card or ACH);

 This choice will also pre-determine some of the required fields and submission options for you.